dianapascalabc/Reddit_Project/README.md

 3. Open `main_notebook.ipynb` in Jupyter Notebook.

 ## Usage
-Open `main_notebook.ipynb` and run each cell sequentially to first collect the data (it can also be found in the csv files attached), then import it and perform analysis on meme virality factors.
-The code provides both numerical analysis, as well as graphical representations, such as plots.
+Open `main_notebook.ipynb` and run each cell sequentially to install the necessary packages, if needed.
+Afterwards, the following cells are designed to collect data from Reddit.
+However, to save time and ensure consistency in results, this data collection step can be skipped.
+The required datasets have already been collected and are included as CSV files within this repository.
+It is recommended to import and work with these pre-collected datasets to facilitate the analysis process.
+Lastly, the code provides both numerical analysis, as well as graphical representations, such as plots.

 ## Plots:
 - Scatter plots;